For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 Pro Tip: You can have a number of things on the profile form (where they live, age, interests etc.), but not all of them need to be 'required' answers.
 A user might only want to give you a few pieces of information when they first sign up, but there's no reason why they wouldn't go back and offer more once they are comfortable and engaged in using the site.

-So that is it for now, if anything has been mentioned that you would like further help with, please feel free to give your Account Manager a call - we will be happy to help you implement the most effective ideas for your Dialogue.
+So that is it for now, if anything has been mentioned that you would like further help with, please feel free to give your customer success manager a call - we will be happy to help you implement the most effective ideas for your Dialogue.